supchyan/lolibar/README.md

     }
 }
 ```
-As you can see, this file looks similar to any other mod body.
+As you can see, this file looks familiar with any other mod body.
 You can handle every single part of Lolibar's libraries here!

 ## 🪼Your First mod
 > [!TIP]